meteor/meteor/content/collections.md

 ## Defining Collections with a Schema

-Although Mongo is a schema-less database, which allows maximum flexibility in data structuring, it is generally good practice to use a schema to constraint the contents of your collection to conform to a known format.
+Although MongoDB is a schema-less database, which allows maximum flexibility in data structuring, it is generally good practice to use a schema to constraint the contents of your collection to conform to a known format.
 If you don't, then you tend to end up needing to write defensive code to check and confirm the structure of your data as it *comes out* of the database, instead of when it *goes into* the database.
 As in most things, you tend to *read things more often than you write them*, and so it's usually easier, and less buggy to use a schema when writing.

 In Meteor, the pre-eminent schema package is [aldeed:simple-schema](http://atmospherejs.com/aldeed/simple-schema).
-It's an expressive, Mongo based schema that's used to insert and update documents.
+It's an expressive, MongoDB based schema that's used to insert and update documents.

 To write a schema using `simple-schema`, you can simply create a new instance of the `SimpleSchema` class: